transcendtient/Prusa-Sketcher/README.md

 ===========

 This will generate a STL and GCODE along with various picture files from any picture and file it in the Pictures folder under the picture name and CRC32 directory.
-The printing process is not automated, just open the GCODE file with your favorite interface program and follow the instructions below.
+The printing process is not automated, just open the GCODE file with your favorite printer interface program after running the script.

 ***Homing***